Return- and hitting-time distributions of small sets in infinite measure preserving systems: Return-time limits versus hitting-time limits

+(Recall that by Helly's selection theorem, every asymptotivally rare sequence $(E_{k})$ has a subsequence along which return distibutions converge as in (\ref{Eq_dbvazuegwauzeuzerrtrtrttrtrtrttrttrt}).)

+The (simple) principle behind this theorem is that we can move copies $E_{k}^{\prime}$ of the $E_{k}$, which have the same return distributions, to places which are far away from any given $Y$.
+Therefore we can only hope for a result parallel to Theorem HLV if we focus on sequences $(E_{k})$ inside some reference set.

-\textbf{Hitting versus returning in infinite measure systems.} We address the obvious question of how the two different types of limit theorems are related in null-recurrent situations, and prove an abstract result in the spirit of Theorem HLV which applies to infinite measure preserving maps possessing a Darling-Kac set with regularly varying return sequence.
+\textbf{Hitting versus returning inside a uniform set.} We prove an abstract result in the spirit of Theorem HLV which applies to infinite measure preserving maps possessing a uniform set with regularly varying return sequence.
 We use the normalization discussed in the preceding section.
 The following result confirms once again that the latter is a sensible choice.